-Wallops Flight Facility encompasses more than 6,000 acres over three different land parcels.
+Wallops Flight Facility encompasses more than 6,000 acres over three different land parcels: Wallops Main Base, Mainland, and Island.
 The Wallops Main Base is located on Virginia's Eastern Shore, 5 miles south of the Maryland state line.

 The Main Base (see Figure 1) is home to most of NASA's administrative, engineering, fabrication, testing, and project management activities, as well as the Research Airport and Range Control Center.
-The mainland and Wallops Island are located approximately 7 miles to the southeast of the Main Base, adjacent to the Atlantic Ocean.
-Wallops Island is the site of the Wallops Launch Range (see Figure 2) and many supporting facilities.
-The locations of the I&T buildings are shown in Figure 3.